microsoft/FluidFramework/examples/hosts/app-integration/schema-upgrade/README.md

 Once a Fluid container has been created, it will contain some set of persisted data in the form of the summary as well as any unsummarized ops.
 This persisted data can only be correctly interpreted by a compatible container code (typically the same one that created it, or a newer backwards-compatible one).
 This container code knows the appropriate data stores to load to interpret the summary and process the outstanding ops, as well as provides public access to those data stores for use.

 However, suppose you want to change your application's schema in a manner that is not backwards compatible.
 Examples of this might include:
-- Changing a DDS type used to store some data (e.g. Cell -> Map as this demo demonstrates)
+- Changing a DDS type used to store some data (e.g. Cell -> Map as this example demonstrates)
 - Removing a piece of the data that is no longer relevant (e.g. for an app feature that has been removed)
 - Reorganize data (e.g. split Directory data into subdirectories, or change the key used for a value in a Map)